openstack-archive/networking-ovn/doc/source/contributor/design/database_consistency.rst

 by random backend failures.

 .. note::
-   There's not lock linking both database updates in the postcommit() methods.
-So, it's true that the method bumping the revision_number column in the new table in NeutronDB could still race but, that should be fine because this table acts like a cache and the real revision_number has been written in OVNDB.
+   There's no lock linking both database updates in the postcommit() methods.
+So, it's true that the method bumping the revision_number column in the new table in Neutron DB could still race but, that should be fine because this table acts like a cache and the real revision_number has been written in OVNDB.